-Students seeking the associate of arts, associate of business or associate of science degree must complete a minimum of 32 hours in general education at the 1000 level or above, including at least one credit hour in physical education activity, and a course in the U.S. and Wyoming Constitutions.
+Students seeking the associate of arts, associate of business, or associate of science degree must complete a minimum of 32 hours in general education at the 1000 level or above, including at least one credit in physical education activity, and a course in the U.S. and Wyoming Constitutions.
+(The associate nursing degree only requires 27 general education credits and is exempt fro the physical education requirement.)
 Students must fulfill the minimum course requirements of categories A, B, C, D, and E as listed below.
 Students must select the remainder of their general education from areas one, two, and/or three.
 Courses can be taken from within or outside the student's major field of study.
 These degrees are considered transfer degrees.

 Category Credit

 1. Exploration and Participation

 A. Reasoning and Inquiry in Science (laboratory science) 4

 B. Math Computation 3

 2. Communication

 C. Communication 6

 (ENGL 1010 and ENGL 1020)

 3. Relationship With the World

 D. Human Behavior 3

 1. U.S. and Wyoming Constitutions course 3

 E. Cultural Environment 3

 4. General Education Electives 8-11

 To be chosen from areas 1, 2, or 3 above.

 5. Physical Education 1-2

 TOTAL GENERAL EDUCATION 32

 (All credit hours must be 1000 level or above.)

-TOTAL MAJOR REQUIREMENTS 32
+TOTAL MAJOR REQUIREMENTS 28

 Approved by the academic department

-TOTAL MINIMUM DEGREE CREDITS 64
+TOTAL MINIMUM DEGREE CREDITS 60